sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(c1.textContent).toEqual('tacos')
 -->

-Here, it took me a bit of time to notice that the only difference between two branches is the `rightContent` and `onPress` props, which isn’t obvious because shared props are repeated, so I had to compare each line to be sure that they are exactly the same.
+Here, it took me some time to notice that the only difference between the two branches is the `rightContent` and `onPress` props.
+This isn’t obvious because shared props are repeated, so I had to compare each line to be sure that they are exactly the same.

+T> I like to select a part of the code to check whether it’s the same as another part nearby.
+If my editor highlights both parts, they are exactly the same.

 We can make it 100% clear by changing the code a bit: